New Sequences Design from Weil Representation with Low Two-Dimensional Correlation in Both Time and Phase Shifts: Abstract

 \section{Abstract}

-For a given prime $p$, a new construction of families of the complex valued sequences of period $p$ with efficient implementation is given by applying both multiplicative characters and additive characters of finite field $\mathbb{F}_p$.
-Such a signal set consists of $p^2(p-2)$ time-shift distinct sequences, the magnitude of the two-dimensional autocorrelation function (i.e., the ambiguity function) in both time and phase of each sequence is upper bounded by $2\sqrt{p}$ at any shift not equal to $(0, 0)$, and the magnitude of the ambiguity function of any pair of phase-shift distinct sequences is upper bounded by $4\sqrt{p}$.
+A new elementary expression of the construction first proposed by Gurevich, Hadani, and Sochen is given, which avoids the explicit use of the Weil representation.
+The sequences in this signal set are given by both multiplicative character and additive character of finite field $\mathbb{F}_p$.
+Such a signal set consists of $p^2(p-2)$ time-shift distinct sequences, the magnitude of the two-dimensional autocorrelation function (i.e., the ambiguity function) in both time and phase of each sequence is upper bounded by $2\sqrt{p}$ at any shift not equal to $(0, 0)$.
 Furthermore, the magnitude of their Fourier transform spectrum is less than or equal to $2$.
-A proof is given through finding a simple elementary construction for the sequences constructed from the Weil representation by Gurevich, Hadani and Sochen.
+For a subset consisting of $p(p-2)$ phase-shift distinct sequences in this signal set, the magnitude of the ambiguity function of any pair is upper bounded by $4\sqrt{p}$.
+A proof is given through finding a new expression of the sequences in the finite harmonic oscillator system.
 An open problem for directly establishing these assertions without involving the Weil representation is addressed.

 {\bf Index Terms.} Sequence, autocorrelation, cross correlation, ambiguity function, Fourier transform, and Weil representation.

 \ls{1.5}